apache/kyuubi/docs/connector/flink/hudi.rst

 The **classpath** of kyuubi flink sql engine with Hudi supported consists of

-1. kyuubi-flink-sql-engine-\ |release|\ _2.12.jar, the engine jar deployed with Kyuubi distributions
+1. kyuubi-flink-sql-engine-\ |release|\ _2.12.jar, the engine jar deployed with a Kyuubi distribution
 2. a copy of flink distribution
 3. hudi-flink<flink.version>-bundle_<scala.version>-<hudi.version>.jar (example: hudi-flink1.14-bundle_2.12-0.11.1.jar), which can be found in the `Maven Central`_